 Mr. Zuk said he was grateful for the opportunity to attend the meeting and was impressed with the dialog of the Board.
 He added that he found the meeting minutes transparent and thorough and said the minutes provided valuable insight for doing business in the future.
 Mr. Zuk described locating the meeting minutes online as a challenge.
 He asked the Board to consider an easier way to locate the minutes and details of future meetings in the future.
 Mr. Flynn asked if the minutes were on the State Treasure’s site.
 Mr. Cook noted DEFAC minutes were posted on the Department of Finance website.
 Mr. Simpler said he was sympathetic and has also found it difficult to locate them, but if the Board was unopposed he was happy to host the details on the OST site.
 None objected.

-Noting the conflict of Veterans Day the next CMPB meeting was moved to the 12th of November.
+Noting the conflict of Veterans Day, the next CMPB meeting was moved to the 12th of November.

 Mr. Simper recapped the committee assignments and said OST would circulate a schedule and confirmation of participants.